Living in Palmerston-Little Italy

-With a vibrant night life, two bursting summer street festivals, a killer music store, a second-run cinema, Toronto's best sandwich, this is one of the hottest places to live in the city.
-Landmarks include Honest Ed's, Italian Walk of Fame, Royal Cinema, Cafe Diplomatico, Bitondos Pizza, Bar Italia, Riviera Bakery, and Sicilian Ice Cream.
+Palmerston-Little Italy boasts a vibrant nightlife, two bursting summer street festivals, a killer music store, a second-run cinema, and Toronto’s best sandwiches, making this neighbourhood one of the hottest places to live in the city.
+Landmarks include the Italian Walk of Fame, The Royal Cinema, Cafe Diplomatico Restaurant & Pizzeria, Bitondo Pizzeria, Riviera Bakery, and Sicilian Sidewalk Cafe.